dieuwkehupkes/dieuwkehupkes.github.io/publications.md

 To appear at the *Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL) 2019*.\\
 \[[<font color="brown">paper</font>](https://arxiv.org/pdf/1903.07435.pdf){:target="blank"}\]

-* Leonandya, R., Bruni, E., Hupkes, D. and Kruszewski, G. (2019) The Fast and the Flexible: training neural networks to learn to follow instructions from small data.
+* Leonandya R., Bruni E., Hupkes D. and Kruszewski G. (2019) The Fast and the Flexible: training neural networks to learn to follow instructions from small data.
 To appear at the *13th International Conference on Computational Semantics (IWCS 2019)*.

 ## 2018